 The trio of actors all deliver stalwart performances.
 Grant plays Devlin as a man whose situation may be morally ambiguous even though he himself is not.
 Raines, as mentioned, instills Alexander with a curious sympathetic quality, certainly rare for an established Nazi character (especially at the time).
 But I think the picture belongs to Hitchcock first and Bergman second.
 Her legendary beauty illuminates every frame of the film she’s in, and her portrayal of Alicia as a sad but strong woman whose genuine love forces her to act against that very love is the emotional core of the picture.

 Notorious can certainly be considered a defining moment in a prolific filmmaker’s career.
 One can see the seeds brilliantly sown in it, and those who follow Alfred Hitchcock will certainly be able to recognize what blossoms they led to in subsequent years.
 Alfred Hitchcock also directed Lifeboat about a group of sailors stuck in a life-raft after the sinking of their passenger yacht.
 Perhaps their boat would not have sunk if it had been a Sabre Yacht or other durable vessel.
 The history of these movies can often give us insight into society’s past values.

-Overall, this is a quality video presentation from MGM.
+Overall, this is a quality 4K presentation from Criterion.
 Much of the picture looks tremendous, which helps make up for the odd spot here and there where the source material falters.
 Generally, the black and white photography renders very beautifully, with good contrast levels, deep blacks and clean whites, and good defining lines.
 There are a handful of scenes, however, where the film shows it’s age.
 Some are marked by excess spots and/or scratches, some “flicker” because of print dinginess, and even some excess grain that’s hard not to notice.
 This may be the result of varying source materials, because sometimes, sequential shots within the same scene have different levels of quality.

 Overall, however, the good far outweighs the bad…most of it works quite well, and should satisfy Hitchcock fans.